Hafeezuldeen/SentinelWEB/README.md

 1. **Password Creator AI**: Generates strong passwords based on user-defined criteria, helping users create secure passwords that are harder to guess.
 2. **Password Strength Analyzer**: Evaluates the strength of user-entered passwords and provides feedback on how to improve them.
 3. **Phishing Email Detector**: Analyzes email content for common phishing keywords, alerting users to potential scams.
+4. **Personal Text Encryption Tool**: A Personal Text Encryption Tool that securely converts your messages into encrypted code and decrypts them back using a unique secret key for personal desired own purposes with only needed persons we communicate the confiedntial informations.

 Now its an Prototype. so, it only have 3 types of Tools only .